roman-milk/roman-milk.github.io/april-fools-dare.md

+===

- ****** April Fools Dare ****** bygeronimo_appleby© I was relieved to see Zoe nod in approval, her eyes on me before she turned to Cate and said, "Nothing new there."
+I was relieved to see Zoe nod in approval, her eyes on me before she turned to Cate and said, "Nothing new there."
 Her focus returned to me and she added, "I like it.
 It's--" Zoe paused, face tilted to the ceiling while searching for the word.
 "Raw," she finished.
 "It's dirty and nasty ...
 Elemental."

  "Yeah," Cate put in.